MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 > Shipping first time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite.
 Objects make the cost of this transaction tolerable.
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt.
 Entire engineering organizations can be brought to a stand-still under the debt load of an unconsolidated implementation, object- oriented or otherwise.

-Because the definition of technical debt got so mixed up Ward further clarified what he meant by [technical debt on YouTube](https://www.youtube.com/watch?v=pqeJFYwnkjE)
+Because the definition of technical debt got so mixed up Ward Cunningham further clarified what he meant by [technical debt on YouTube](https://www.youtube.com/watch?v=pqeJFYwnkjE) in 2009.

 #### It's only a metaphor